BSi

 I hypothesize that the manufacturing and distribution of both vehicles and H-fuel CAN work as a social dividend.
 One 100% free vehicle per citizen, free fuel forever, no limits.

 And, if you really think about it, that's basically how we already consume oil.
 Like it is never-ending.
 But, guess what...
 It is.
 Here's the part by which I really am truly perplexed...
 In a garage, running a gasoline-powered engine, filling with exhaust will quickly suffocate humans.
-How come we can't admit we are suffocating the planet atmosphere all day and night constantly, suffocating ourselves and ALL animals that breath air.
+How come we can't admit we are suffocating the planet's atmosphere all day and night constantly, suffocating ourselves and ALL animals that breathe air.

 The Apollo 13 mission control engineers and the spaceship astronauts acted quickly when they had to reverse their CO2 into oxygen.
 It is a good analogy for what we need to do on Earth to stop addiction to fossil fuel.
 And, I don't see battery-only vehicles solving the equation.
 That is a lot of mining we cannot do.
 It's a HUGE amount of charging we simply cannot afford.
 We need a replacement that can be more accessible than oil, as abundant as it and the real kicker, free to consumers in the USA.
 Why should it be free?
 People love free stuff.
-Put a price tag on it and they immediately get stingy.
-I suppose if it were at LEAST subsidized to be cheaper than gas and the vehicles cheaper ON THE STICKER, not after rebate, it might be possible to sway people away from another fossilized vehicle.
+Put a price tag on it and we immediately get stingy.
+I suppose if it were at LEAST subsidized to be cheaper than gas and the vehicles cheaper ON THE STICKER, not after a rebate "offer," it might be possible to sway people away from another fossilized vehicle.

-Unfortunately hydrogen is currently made using steamed coal more than clean ways.
+Unfortunately hydrogen is currently made using steamed coal more than clean, green ways.
 Yuck.
 We can't keep mining coal to serve the future.
 Another method now involves methane called "natural gas reforming" which would be cool if we could tap methane from livestock facilities' instead of horizontal-fracking (not cool nor "natural" at all).
 Horizontal fracking creates UNnatural geology that results in explosive eruptions, earthquakes where they shouldn't be, flammable pipes in homes and deadly and poisoned water sources.

 That's not making me pro-hydro.
 It's noted the hydrogen fuel cell was first invented back in 1839 by Sir William Robert Grove.
-Woah!
+Wow!
 So where are we now with production?
+Promising research AND development has paved the way for sustainable, ecologically sound methods of hydrogen fuel production now scaling up from labs:

 The most interesting is the photobiological (genetically engineered algae / bacteria) process where all they need is water, CO2 and light.
 Here is a diagram for reference which then links to the scientific article: